stefaniepires/work-day-scheduler/README.md

  * When time block is current, it will show as red

-You can preview the quiz live by clicking the link below: https://steftinsley.github.io/work-day-scheduler/
+You can preview the site live by clicking the link below: https://steftinsley.github.io/work-day-scheduler/